sailfish009/orangepi_h3_linux/README.md

-# Build H3 image For OrangePi
+# Build H3 image For OrangePi PC

 The OrangePi-Kernel contains Linux kernel sources (3.4.113 and 4.9) adapted for OrangePi H3 boards